-Sallie Mae private student loan rates range from 4.25%-12.59% fixed APR.
+Sallie Mae private student loan rates range from Lowest rates shown include 0.25% interest rate discount with auto debit payments¹.
 It’s a pretty wide range to be sure, and that’s because several factors will alter the rate accordingly.
 For example, if you have terrible credit, you are going to receive a higher APR.
 Meanwhile, applying for a private student loan along with a cosigner will automatically reduce your rates.
 The amount you are borrowing, your creditworthiness, and the length of the loan terms are other factors that go into determining your final interest rate.

 One big plus is that Sallie Mae doesn’t charge origination fees or prepayment penalties.
 So, you can pay back as fast as you can and save on interest payments.
 You will be charged late fees if payments are not presented by the repayment date each month.

 Sallie Mae has wonderfully flexible repayment terms.
 You can pay off your loan in anywhere from 5 to 15 years, and there are several ways to pay.
 You can choose between variable or fixed interest rates.
 You can then also decide if you want to make zero payments while in school, deferring it all until after your grace period finishes.

 Or you can make a set payment each month while in school, and only start paying off a larger sum once you’re finished with school.
 Alternatively, you can make interest-only payments until your grace period ends.
 Flexibility is a key factor when choosing a loan provider.

 Sallie Mae uses industry-standard safeguards to keep your information safe.
 These include administrative, technological, and physical security measures.